 I then like to shave pieces of cheese right on top using a vegetable peeler, because admittedly I like a bit of fanfare at the table.

-Can Caesar Salad be made without romaine lettuce?
 The only other green that I like with the Caesar flavor profile is kale, particularly lacinato kale (which also goes by the names dino kale and tuscan kale).
 See my recipe for Kale Caesar Salad.

 - Chop the romaine into pieces, about 2 inches in length.
 You may also keep the leaves whole for serving, if desired.

 - Place the lettuce into a large mixing bowl, and quickly toss with the dressing and croutons.
 Add more dressing if desired (it should be generously coated, and when you taste a piece, the dressing should be prominent).